alshdavid/BorrowScript/README.md

 channel.emit('Hello')
 ```

-Using `yield` in a loop allows will continue until the channel is closed or the look broken.
+Using a channel in a loop will loop over each emitted event until the channel is closed or the loop broken.

 ```typescript
 const channel = new Channel<string>()